jatupon-wiseboq/full-stack-blend/README.md

 # StackBlend Studio

-This repository is the StackBlend studio, that will be your assets under the BSD 4-Clause license. ([read more on terms of service, section 2: Use License](https://www.softenstorm.com/stackblend-policy-and-terms)).
+This repository is the StackBlend Studio, that will be your assets under the BSD 4-Clause license. ([read more on terms of service, section 2: Use License](https://www.softenstorm.com/stackblend-policy-and-terms)).

 Please go to https://www.stackblend.org to get started.
 Please note that a dedicated GitHub account for StackBlend is recommended while it is underdevelopment.

-## Running boilerplate on local machine
+## Running boilerplate in local machine

-You might clone the repository and run it on your local machine for advanced debugging.
+You might clone the repository and run it in your local machine for advanced debugging.
 We recommend to do it, because you can reverse changes or merge conflicts, can change a part of code and see what will be happening, can lint and fix code bugs before deploying, and can install new modules via npm package managing.

 1. Signup and Login to GitHub.
 2. Create a project and name it.